-I wrote this back in February for a blog I maintained as a part of a class assignment.
+Note: I wrote this back in February for a blog I maintained as a part of a class assignment.
 That blog was set to “private,” so only the instructor and a few classmates saw it.
-Before I delete it/forget the login info, I plan on salvaging whatever is still timely and not terrible and reposting it here.
-Next week’s post will be a new one expanding on the ideas in this recycled screed, and so on.
-As always.
-Thank you for reading.
+Before I delete it and/or forget the login info, I plan on salvaging whatever is still timely and not terrible and reposting it here.

-If you can’t respond to their arguments, cast aspersions.
+If you can’t respond to their arguments, poison the well.
 Critics of National Security Agency contractor turned whistleblower Edward Snowden have resorted to retroactive well-poisoning as the increasingly indefensible activities of the U.S. government’s surveillance program are unfolded before the public.

-Last summer, NBC’s David Gregory revealed what was to many another example of how the Washington press corps has sided with the government on the surveillance leaks with a shamelessly leading question to Glenn Greenwald while hosting Meet the Press and also suggesting Greenwald isn’t a journalist.
+Last summer, NBC’s David Gregory demonstrated what was to many another example of how the Washington press corps has sided with the government on the surveillance leaks with an astoundingly brazen leading question to Glenn Greenwald while hosting Meet the Press and suggesting that Greenwald isn’t a journalist.

 Then, two weeks ago, Mr. Gregory again gave his critics on the NSA story evidence of his deference to Washington’s elite.
-On a segment of January 19’s Meet the Press, Gregory interviews House Intelligence Chair Mike Rogers and Senate Intelligence Chair Dianne Feinstein on President Obama’s speech on intelligence reform.
-The transcript of the entire episode is available here.
-Below is a small clip from the Rogers interview.
-Archive.org has hosted more of the Meet the Press idiocy here.
+On a segment of January 19’s Meet the Press, Gregory interviews House Intelligence Chair Mike Rogers and Senate Intelligence Chair Dianne Feinstein on President Obama’s speech on intelligence reform:

 The amount of distortions and misrepresentations on top of the unfounded speculation that David Gregory fails to even acknowledge makes a proper critique of this interview rather challenging, but let us try.

-- Rogers begins with a patently ridiculous analogy comparing Snowden to a janitor at a bank who “figured out how to steal money.”
-Rogers then declares that Snowden “was a thief, who we believe had some help, who stole information the vast majority had nothing to do with privacy.”
+Rogers begins with a patently ridiculous analogy comparing Snowden to a janitor at a bank who “figured out how to steal money.”
+Snowden “was a thief,” declares Rogers, “who we believe had some help, who stole information the vast majority had nothing to do with privacy.”

-- “Our Army, Navy, Air Force, Marines have been incredibly harmed by the data that he has taken with him and we believe now is in the hands of nation states.”
+“Our Army, Navy, Air Force, Marines have been incredibly harmed by the data,” claims Rogers, “that he has taken with him and we believe now is in the hands of nation states.”

-Rogers repeated this assertion elsewhere in the interview, elaborating that terrorists have changed their methods, making them harder to monitor, which puts our military at risk.
-That claim would have more credence if intelligence agencies hadn’t already issued public reports which explain that terrorists avoid online communication services from companies that have been known to provide access to the U.S. government on request.
-Terrorists tend to use the “Deep Web,” parts of the Internet not indexed by search engines, and have been using use encrypted messaging software to communicate since at least 2007.
+Rogers repeats this assertion elsewhere in the interview, elaborating that terrorists have changed their methods, making them harder to monitor, which puts our military at risk.
+That claim would have more credence if Western intelligence agencies hadn’t already issued public reportswhich explain that terrorists avoid online communication services from companies that have been known to provide access to the U.S. government on request.
+Terrorists tend to use the “Deep Web,” parts of the Internet not indexed by search engines, and use custom encrypted messaging software to communicate.